|

 It appears that two young men and a boy, named respectively John Hull, William

-themselves on the day above-named by skating on a large marl-pit near the parsonage house, when the
+amusing themselves on the day above-named by skating on a large marl-pit near the parsonage

 William Greaves, who was luckily near the edge of the pit at the time, was,